MHDLNX/LPIC/README.md

 - <a href="Boot-Process/BIOS-UEFI.md">BIOS/UEFI Process in detail</a>
 - <a href="Boot-Process/initd-systemd.md">The Concept of `initd` and `systemd`</a>
 - <a href="Boot-Process/systemd.md"> Systemd and systemctl </a>
+- <a href="Boot-Process/systemctl-options.md"> systemctl options and more examples </a>

 ## Shell